3rror404/pkt-docs/docs/block-mining/index.md

 The information in this document refers to block mining (also known as "running a pool" or "solo mining").
 It is very important not to confuse block mining with mining (announcement mining).
+This information is only relevant to people how specifically want to know how to run a mining pool.
+It is not relevant to people how want to mine PKT cash.

 ## Block Mining & Running a Pool